With summer ending in The Bay Area, now is an ideal time to get a kick start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do involves:
+Some of the work we perform consists of:

 • Viewing the blower, motor, drain line and coils

-• Checking pressure and temperature
+• Watching pressure and temperature

-• Reviewing lines, refrigerant levels and connections
+• Examining lines, refrigerant amounts and connections

-There’s still time to have service done this fall—and we can get your furnace prepped for heating season too.
+You can still have a tune-up done this fall—and we can get your furnace prepped for heating season too.

 There’s also some work you can do alone between professional tune-ups.
-You just need about an hour to wash your outdoor condenser unit, as well as a few components on your indoor HVAC system.
+You just need about an hour to wash your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-How to Clean Your Outside AC Unit
+How to Clean Your Outdoor AC Unit

-You’ll only need a handful of things:
+You’ll only need a few tools:

 • Wet-dry vacuum and hose with a soft brush attachment